Tanks in the German Army: World War II

 The first production Tigers were ready in August 1942 and from July 1942, 1,355 Tigers were manufactured till as late as August 1944.
 Tiger's production reached its highest point in April 1944, when 105 were produced.
-The main reason for the number produced was Tiger's difficult production and its cost.
+The main reason for the number produced was Tiger's difficult production.
 Out the entire number produced some 500 saw service with sSSPzAbts.
 On June 7 of 1943, Japanese ambassador in Germany, General Oshima was shown a Tiger from sPzAbt 502.
 Single Tiger was then sold to Japan in 1943, but was never delivered due to the war situation and was loaned by Japan to the German Army (sSSPzAbt 101).